Work

 University of Washington

-Located in Seattle, Washington, the University of Washington (UW) also has campuses in Bothell and Tacoma, Washington.
-The UW is the flagship public institution for Washington state.
-The UW Seattle campus educates more than 48,000 students annually and employs over 4,500 faculty members.
-The Seattle campus is classified as an R1 Doctoral University: Very High Research Activity with a research expenditure of $1.89B in sponsored grants and contracts.
-The Seattle campus includes 17 schools and colleges.
+The University of Washington (UW) is one university with a Seattle main campus and campuses in Bothell and Tacoma.
+UW is Washington’s flagship public institution.
+UW Seattle educates more than 48,000 students annually and employs over 4,500 faculty.
+UW Seattle is classified as an R1 Doctoral University: Very High Research Activity with a research expenditure of $1.89B in sponsored grants and contracts.
+UW Seattle includes 17 schools and colleges.

 Senior Associate Dean, Research & Learning Services